 - Buying a property is huge financial funding making it essential for customers to check for any encumbrances as it can transfer to them together with the property owner.
-Getting an “Encumbrance Certificate” of a property offers a purchaser guarantee of the fact that the property does now no longer have any monetary or non-monetary liabilities which include liens, outstanding loans, and leases.
+Getting an “Encumbrance Certificate” of a property offers a purchaser guarantee of the fact that the property no longer has any monetary or non-monetary liabilities which include liens, outstanding loans, and leases.

-- If the required property or land tax isn’t paid for extra than three years, the certificates are provided to the Village / Panchayat Officer to replace the land tax records
+- If the required property or land tax isn’t paid for more than three years, the certificates are provided to the Village / Panchayat Officer to replace the land tax records

 - To withdraw PF for a property, buy, or home construction